rolfbjarne/succinct-for-colloquy/README.md

-Colloquy (<http://colloquy.info>) is a very nice IRC client for Mac OS X. It does, however, need some serious help in the area of useful chat styles.
+Colloquy (<http://colloquy.info>) is a very nice IRC application for Mac OS X. The included chat styles, however, are in need of some serious design and usability work.
+Succinct is an add-on style for Colloquy that is inspired by 37signals's Campfire design but re-purposed for IRC communication.

-Four reasons to love “Succinct” for Colloquy
+Four reasons to love "Succinct" for Colloquy
 --------------------------------------------

 1. Simple clean design.